-Dale has served as treasurer in his capacity as a trustee of his subdivision since 2000, been on the Board of Advisors of the Wildwood YMCA from 2006 through 2013 and has participated as a board member and served on the Finance Committee of Center for Hearing & Speech since January 2009.
+Dale has served as treasurer in his capacity as a trustee of his subdivision since 2000, was on the Board of Advisors of the Wildwood YMCA from 2006 through 2013 and participated as a board member and served on the Finance Committee of Center for Hearing & Speech from January 2009 through October 2018.

 Brook Dubman - Vice President

 Brook has been running Carol House Furniture for over 20 years, while working in the business for more than three decades.
 In addition to serving as Vice President of the Alliance, Brook also serves as director of Carol House "Quick Fix Pet Clinic" (Carol House Furniture paid for the Quick Fix building and the Clinic leases it for free).
 Brook supports many charitable causes but his favorite one is Animal Welfare.
 He has been a valued Alliance Board member for 12-plus years.
-His family keeps him busy as well - son Garett is 12 and daughter Eliana is 10.
+His family keeps him busy as well - son Garett is 14 and daughter Eliana is 12.
 Brook is very active and likes to stay fit by working out and exercising regularly.

 years ago, and was honored with the Grace Korsan Award in 2003.
 He currently serves as Secretary to the Alliance.

 In addition to his animal related charity work, Ed also serves on the board of the Boy Scouts of America, the Semper Fi Society board, the advisory board of the USO of Missouri, the Vietnam Veterans Round Table, and is the former Chairman of Business BancShares.